pivotal-cf/docs-cloudbees/Jenkins.html.md

 1. Click the newly added tile to review any configurable options.
 1. Click **Apply Changes** to install the service.

+### Dependencies
-This product requires Pivotal CF version 1.3 or greater.
+This product requires Pivotal CF:

+* Elastic Runtime version 1.3 or greater.
+* Ops Manager version 1.3 or greater

 ### Managing Jenkins